Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Related Work

-Moreover, the type of platform, \eg aerial or ground, is chosen based on the specific precision agriculture task.
-Since maize stalks emerge from the soil, a ground robot data gathering system is proposed in \cite{weiss2011plant} to estimate maize plant locations based on LiDAR scans; while BoniRob in \cite{ruckelshausen2009bonirob} was designed for autonomous plant phenotyping as well as disease detection.
+Existing precision agriculture platforms are typically designed to detect crop features that are native to this environment, such as leaf color, crop type, fruit location, etc. For instance, weed management robots, including AgBot II, detects and classifies weeds to either be chemically or mechanically removed~\cite{bawden2014lightweight}; a robust citrus fruit picking robot in~\cite{mehta2014vision, mehta2016robust} and berry picking robot in~\cite{xiong2019development, uppalapati2020berry} autonomous detection and estimation of the location of fruits; an autonomous fertilization robot in~\cite{bhimanpallewar2020agrirobot} fertilizes based on soil color.
+Similarly, commercial platforms perform tasks based on visual information gathered about the crop environment.
+These platforms include the octocopter AGRAS MG-1P~\cite{dji}, Verdant Robotics~\cite{verdantrobotics} platforms, and the See \& Spray Ultimate from John Deere~\cite{deere} and~\cite{blueriver} Blue River Technologies, used for precise herbicide and pesticide spraying.
+The type of platform is chosen based on the specific precision agriculture task.
+Since maize stalks emerge from the soil, a ground robot data gathering system is proposed in~\cite{weiss2011plant} to estimate maize plant locations based on LiDAR scans; while BoniRob in~\cite{ruckelshausen2009bonirob} was designed for autonomous plant phenotyping as well as disease detection.
 To perform this task on an individual plant basis, a ground robot with four wheel hub motors and hydraulic components offers flexibility with respect to navigation and changing height positions.
-On the other hand, aerial platforms are proposed in \cite{chen2017counting} and \cite{liu2018robust}, for fast yield estimation in orchards.
-In \cite{masjedi2020multi}, sorghum biomass is estimated using UAV-based hyperspectral and LiDAR data that covers large regions over a short time.
-Reviews \cite{r2018research, oliveira2021advances, cheng2023recent} cover additional platforms and in greater detail.
-In our work, we opt for a ground vehicle, as it provides a stable platform necessary for imaging the proposed colorimetric leaf sensors.
+On the other hand, aerial platforms are proposed in \cite{chen2017counting} for fast yield estimation in orchards.
+In~\cite{masjedi2020multi}, sorghum biomass is estimated using UAV-based hyperspectral and LiDAR data that covers large regions over a short time.
+Surveys~\cite{r2018research}, \cite{oliveira2021advances}, \cite{cheng2023recent} cover additional platforms and in greater detail.
+Platforms such as P-AgBot~\cite{kim2022p}, which was designed to estimate corn crop heights and stalk diameters with onboard sensing and manipulation, is built upon the heavy ($16.8$kg), but dust and waterproof (IP62), Clearpath Jackal.
+TerraSentia, developed in~\cite{kayacan2018embedded}, was designed specifically for corn stand counting and phenotyping, also weighs a heavy $13.6$kg.
+In our work, we opt for a narrow $38$cm form-factor and lightweight $9.0$kg ground robot platform, as it provides the stable platform necessary for imaging the proposed colorimetric leaf sensors, while easily traversing narrow row-crop environments, with minimal soil compaction.
+We have integrated the necessary on-board imaging capabilities that enable the detection and spectral measurement of the colorimetric leaf sensors.